 Many motorhomes are stolen from outside the home (only a small number are taken from purpose-built secure facilities), so always make sure your vehicle is as secure as possible.

-No matter where you choose to store your vehicle, you can’t have too many security devices – wheel clamps, steering wheel l0cks and more are all available, and are well worth fitting.
+No matter where you choose to store your vehicle, you can’t have too many security devices – having one of the best motorhome wheel clamps, steering wheel l0cks and more are well worth fitting.
 You might also find they’re required to keep your insurance valid.

 Keep your motorhome fridge fresh while the vehicle is in storage, by placing a tub of baking soda inside the fridge, with holes punched in the lid.